guybw/PylontechToESPHome/README.md

 switches back, and re-enters debug mode.
 You can also trigger it manually with the **`pylontech.wake`** service.
 The classic USB-serial-adapter-at-1200-baud method still works too.

+**Responses look corrupted — random garbled bytes mixed into otherwise normal text.** Two common causes:
+- The UART isn't actually on GPIO1/GPIO3.
+See the callout in [Part 1](#part-1--flash-the-esphome-bridge) — wrong pins silently fall back to software serial, which glitches under WiFi load.
+- `logger:` is missing `baud_rate: 0`, so it's fighting the battery link for the same pins.

+**Getting real data back, but only one module and never `pwrsys`.** You're plugged into a *slave* module's Console port, not the master's — a slave only answers for itself (`pwrsys` comes back short — just a handful of `Recommend chg/dsg` lines, no `System Volt`/`SOC`/`Total Num`); the system-wide `pwrsys` view and the full per-module `pwr` table only come from the master.
+Run `info` on each module's Console port in turn: the master reports `Device address : 1`.
+Note this **isn't** set by the `ADD` DIP switches — those set the RS485 baud rate and CAN bus termination resistor, not the stack address — so don't touch them trying to reorder modules; just try each unit's console port until `info` says address 1.

 **`pwrsys` / `pwr` return nothing.** They need debug mode — the integration sends `login debug` on every connect automatically.
 If you're poking the